MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/unified-pricing-management/upm-discounts.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]
 <!-- KFM: Preview until further notice -->

-This article introduces the different types of discounts that you can set up by using Pricing management.
+This article introduces the different types of discounts that you can set up by using Unified pricing management.

 To use discounts, you must complete the following setup: